Humphrey's Executor v. United States: Argument

-William J. Donovan argued, on behalf executor of the Humphrey estate, that the expressio unius rule of statutory construction confirmed the intent of Congress to limit the power of removal to causes enumerated in the statute.
-The government claimed that this had previously been resolved by the Supreme Court's decision Shurtleff v.
-United States (1903) but this argument failed because the FTC had a very different structure.
+William J. Donovan argued, on behalf of the executor of the Humphrey estate, that the expressio unius rule of statutory construction confirmed the intent of Congress was to limit the removal of FTC Commissioners to "inefficiency, neglect of duty, or malfeasance in office" only.
+On the government's view Humphrey's Executor presented the same question as Shurtleff v.
+United States (1903) but this argument failed because the FTC's structure was different.
 The government, citing Myers v.
 United States, also made a constitutional argument.

 Decision

 On May 27, 1935, the Supreme Court issued a unanimous 9–0 decision in favor of Rathbun and Humphrey's estate.
-In an opinion written by Justice George Sutherland, the Court held that it was not a violation of the Constitution for Section 1 of the FTC Act to limit the power of the President to remove FTC commissioners only to situations involving "inefficiency, neglect of duty, or malfeasance in office".
-The opinion gave four main reasons for the Court's conclusion.
+In an opinion written by Justice George Sutherland, the Court ruled that it was not a violation of the Constitution for the FTC Act to limit the power of the President to remove FTC commissioners only to situations involving "inefficiency, neglect of duty, or malfeasance in office".

+The Court’s opinion gave four main reasons for its ruling.
 First, the Court said that when Congress had created the FTC in 1914, it had intended the Commission to be a federal government agency that was independent and non-partisan.
 The opinion described the FTC as an agency that was supposed to be free from control by the President and the executive branch, except for the initial appointments of its commissioners by the President:

 The commission is to be nonpartisan, and it must, from the very nature of its duties, act with entire impartiality.
 It is charged with the enforcement of no policy except the policy of the law. ...